 The last item on our list is by trusty old Paper Mate.
 Their Flair series of felt-tipped pens have consistently been rated as some of the best on the market, and the reasons are aplenty.
-12 vivid colors, 0.7mm thickness for drawing a perfect medium line, and comes with a water based ink which allows it to not bleed under any condition.
+12 vivid colors, 0.7mm thickness for drawing a perfect medium line, and comes with a water-based ink which allows it to not bleed under any condition.

-- Add a blast of fun to all your writing with 16...
+- Add a blast of fun to all your writing with bright...

-- Medium Point felt tip (0.7mm) produces bold,...
+- Medium Point felt tip (0.7mm) produces clear,...

 Drawing over multiple times might cause some bleeding.
 Also, the inks are somewhat smaller than the almost-infinite ink tanks that older models used to have.
 Otherwise, it remains a top choice, no matter how you choose to draw.